Procedures for travelling overseas on University business

 3. Complete the Travel Overseas Form (and Risk Assessment)

-All members of staff and Postgraduate Research students travelling overseas MUST complete the Travel Overseas Form as early as possible (preferably 6 weeks prior to travel).
+All members of staff and Postgraduate or MRes Research students travelling overseas MUST complete the Travel Overseas Form as early as possible (preferably 6 weeks prior to travel).
 Undergraduate students must complete the Permission to Travel Form.

 The risks of the country being visited should be considered for all trips and a copy of your itinerary, contact phone number and accommodation details logged with your department.
 All travellers must register on our insurers travel advice website Drum Cussac and download/print off a Country Report for the places being visited.